 Method Description actions.job.addComment(comment) Appends a comment to the job.
 This will be logged to the database and is available in the job logs and reports.
 If the job already has a comment (e.g. set by the user with the advanced client) then this will append to the existing comment.
-Parameters: • comment (string) - The comment to add to the print job. actions.job.setCost(cost) Sets the cost of the print job.
+Parameters: comment (string) - The comment to add to the print job. actions.job.setCost(cost) Sets the cost of the print job.
 NOTE: If there are other cost adjustments configured (e.g. user cost overrides), these may further modify the job cost later in the job processing.
 Parameters: • cost (number) - The cost of the job.
 Must be greater than or equal to 0. actions.job.cancel() Cancels the current print job so that it will not be printed.
-The script should typically exit using return after cancelling the job. actions.job.chargeToPersonalAccount() Disables any client popups and account selection, and charges the job to the user's personal account. actions.job.chargeToSharedAccount(accountName) Disables any client popups and account selection, and charges the job to the specified shared account.
+It will not log the cancelled job.
+To log the job use actions.job.cancelAndLog.
+The script should typically exit using return after cancelling the job. actions.job.cancelAndLog([comment]) Cancels the current print job and logs it under job logs.
+It can also add a comment to the job which is then available in the job logs and reports.
+The script should typically exit using return after cancelling the job.
+Parameters: • comment (string) - An optional parameter to add a comment to the print job. actions.job.chargeToPersonalAccount() Disables any client popups and account selection, and charges the job to the user's personal account. actions.job.chargeToSharedAccount(accountName) Disables any client popups and account selection, and charges the job to the specified shared account.
 Parameters: accountName (string) - The name of the shared account.
 If the shared account is a sub-account then the account name must be provided in the format parentName\\subName.
-NOTE: The actions.job.chargeToSharedAccount action requires the double \. actions.job.redirect(printerName[, options]) Schedules the job to be redirected to the given printer queue.
+NOTE: The actions.job.chargeToSharedAccount action requires the double \backslash character. actions.job.redirect(printerName[, options]) Schedules the job to be redirected to the given printer queue.
 The job is redirected after it has completed processing (e.g. after print popups are acknowledged, filters are run, and the job is released from the hold/release queue).
-NOTE: Jobs should only be redirected between compatibles printers (e.g. those that support the same printer language and features).
+NOTE 1: Jobs should only be redirected between compatibles printers (e.g. those that support the same printer language and features).
 For more information see Section 11.2, "Requirements For Job Redirection (Load Balancing or Find Me Printing)".
-279
+298